Everyday low price: Studies

 One 1992 study stated that 26% of American supermarket retailers pursued some form of EDLP, meaning that the other 74% promoted high-low pricing strategies.

 A 1994 study of an 86-store supermarket grocery chain in the United States concluded that a 10% EDLP price decrease in a category increased sales volume by 3%, while a 10% high-low price increase led to a 3% sales decrease.
 Because consumer demand at the supermarket did not respond much to changes in everyday price, an EDLP policy reduced profits by 18%, while high-low pricing increased profits by 15%.

+A 2011 Stanford Business School study compared EDLP with promotional pricing and found that EDLP lowered fixed costs but promotional pricing was a preferable strategy because it generated more revenue for the supermarket chains covered by the study.

 Concept

 The price set by an EDLP retailer is typically within the range of a high-low retailer's discounted price and its non-discounted price.

 It is common for competing retailers to segment the market by choosing different pricing strategies.
 The segments consist of two different sets of customers with different buying patterns, both for purchases and for pre-purchase research.
-Price-vigilant consumers, often referred to as "cherry pickers," tend to be attracted to discounts.
+Price-vigilant consumers, often referred to as "cherry pickers", tend to be attracted to discounts.
 They are willing to do the research to learn about discounts, and to stockpile products when discounts exist.
 These consumers are better reached by promotional pricing strategies.
 In contrast, "expected price shoppers" are unwilling to do as much pre-purchase research and less likely to stockpile discounted items.

 EDLP strategies generally result in lower fixed costs, since they require less advertising for promotional prices, less labor to execute price changes, and simpler pricing and inventory management systems with lower overhead.
 EDLP can also result in more predictable consumer demand and therefore fewer stocking and supply-chain problems.
 High-low pricing strategies generally result in lower variable costs, since promotional retailers can sell more products by offering discounts.
 They are able to take advantage of surplus at the wholesale level and also eliminate excess inventory at the retail level.
 This is particularly useful in markets for perishable goods, such as groceries.

 If the market is sharply segmented by cherry pickers and expected price shoppers, then EDLP retailers have no incentive to switch to high-low pricing strategies, and vice versa.
 However, there are circumstances which motivate some retailers to change.
 In the last several decades, consumers have been less able and less willing to spend time reading circulars and newspaper ads to find the best prices.